- Film And TV

 Derry-born filmmaker Margo Harkin has reportedly refused to accept an honorary doctorate presented to her by the University Of Galway due to the universities ties with the Israeli institution Technion.

-Technion is based in Haifa, Israel and has strong ties to defense contractor Elbit Systems, which provides drones and vehicles to the IDF.
+Technion is based in Haifa, Israel and allegedly has ties to defense contractor Elbit Systems, which provides drones and weaponry vehicles to the IDF.

 Harkin is best known for the documentary Bloody Sunday: A Derry Diary.
 Her most recent piece of work was the 2023 documentary Stolen, which explored the testimonies of survivors of the Mother and Baby homes across Ireland - most notably the scandal of the Bon Secours Mother and Baby Home which operated in Tuam, Galway until 1961.
 The University Of Galway provided academic resources for the film.